 If all the above tests pass, then there is likely an internal short in the amp or some other issue with an electronic component, like a transistor (e.g., a MOSFET).
 This will require a technician to troubleshoot and repair the amp.

 What Happens When An Amplifier Goes Into Protect Mode?

-Arming yourself with information about how Amp functions can prevent you from scratching your hair out when not sure what could be wrong.
+Arming yourself with information about how an amp functions can prevent you from pulling your hair out when not sure what could be wrong.

 With electronic gadgets, anything could go wrong when you least expect it.
-In fact, you should be happy your amp has a protect mode, because some amps will simply blow your fuse and stop working instead of going into protect mode.
-You can check out our guide on why does my amp keeps blowing fuses to learn more.
+In fact, you should be happy your amp has a protect mode because some amps will simply blow your fuse and stop working instead of going into protect mode.
+Some older amps simply turn off after a few seconds if a problem occurs.
+You can check out our guide on why my amp keeps blowing fuses to learn more.

-Therefore, it is important to stay prepared when such a moment, comes up.
+Therefore, it is important to stay prepared for such moments.
 There are other variations of the issue as well:

 - Amp goes into protect mode when turned on